jeromechanteclair/sensiness/wp-content/plugins/migrate-guru/readme.txt

 * A domain on the new host, with WordPress installed
 * The destination’s FTP/cPanel details

+=Why do you need my email?=
+MigrateGuru requires an email address to send you updates on the migration process, notify you of any errors that occur during the migration.

 =How long does MG take to move a site?=
 MG can move a 1 GB (files & database) site in <30 Mins* (*Approximate & depends on a number of factors).